 Hi!
 I'm Dan,

-I'm ever mindful to keep in mind that no matter what walk of life someone comes from they have knowledge that I don't and that they therefore have something to teach me.
+I'm ever mindful that no matter what walk of life someone comes from they have knowledge that I don't and that they therefore have something to teach me.
 I find elitism to be ever so slightly more upsetting than hypocrisy.
 I’ve written hundreds of comic strips, dozens of songs and two halves of a novel.